 “I’m so glad Robinhood exists, because they changed stock trading in the United States by offering zero-dollar trades,” money expert Clark Howard says.
 “They made trading affordable for people of any age and any income.
 Robinhood eventually forced discount brokers to go from discount to free.”

-- Zero fees for trades.
+- Zero-commission trades.
 This used to be a big differentiator.
 Many other brokerages offer free trades now.
-But Robinhood deserves credit for dragging the industry into a new era in that regard.
+But Robinhood deserves credit for pushing the industry into a new era in that regard.

 - Accessible for everyone.
-In addition to $0 trades, Robinhood requires no minimum deposit and offers fractional shares, making it easy to invest even in the most expensive stocks without much capital.
+In addition to zero-commission trades, Robinhood requires no minimum deposit and offers fractional shares, making it easy to invest even in the most expensive stocks without much capital.
 Also, there are no minimums for investing in cryptocurrency, unlike most other platforms.

 - The “easy button” for investing.
 Opening an account takes minutes.
 It’s possible to go from downloading the app to trading on the Robinhood platform in less than one hour.
 Deposits of less than $1,000 are instantly available to use.
 The charts and information are simple to understand, and it’s easy to make trades.
 It even syncs with TurboTax to help you do your taxes.